guillaumeblaquiere/bqToFtp/README.md

  - The query is customized with the start and the end date.
  - The query is performed to BQ
  - The result is write in a csv file, as received without transformation.
 If Header is provided in parameter, it's added in the file
  - The file is pushed to FTP server.
-3 retry performed before error
+3 retry performed before trying to save the file in the fallback bucket

 The output file name is `<FILE_PREFIX><YYYYMMDDhhmmss>.csv`.
 Only File prefix is customizable